PHP-FFMpeg/PHP-FFMpeg/README.md

 An Object Oriented library to convert video/audio files with FFmpeg / AVConv.

-Check another amazing repo : [PHP FFMpeg extras](https://github.com/alchemy-fr/PHP-FFMpeg-Extras), you will find lots of Audio/Video formats there.
+Check another amazing repo: [PHP FFMpeg extras](https://github.com/alchemy-fr/PHP-FFMpeg-Extras), you will find lots of Audio/Video formats there.

 ## Installation